6: Iteration#

 • The block (body) of code is executed once for each iteration in the loop

-• Stopping condition update: It is essential that the body of the loop has some operation it that modifies what is checked in the stopping condition
+• Condition update: It is essential that the body of the loop does something that can eventually make the condition False — otherwise the loop runs forever!

 1# keep taking steps until you hit a limit